Linux & Unix –

 While LINUX and UNIX have quite a few similarities, still there is plenty of difference between both.

-In this article, we will discuss UNIX vs LINUX and compare various features of these 2 flavours understand how one is in contrast to others.
+In this article, we will discuss UNIX vs LINUX and compare various features of these 2 flavors to understand how one is in contrast to others.

 UNIX system began in the year 1969 when AT&T developed the version of the UNIX operating system, which was completely written in C language.